Tactical Shotgun Deployment Course

 All shotguns in this course require iron sights, preferably ghost ring sights or rifle sights.
 Bead sight shotguns will greatly limit the shooters ability in this class.

-Red dot sights and holographic sights will not be used or addressed in this class.
+Red dot sights and holographic sights are allowed in this class.

 (# 4 to 000 allowed),